 — Interburst Interval field to the time between the start of successive bursts.

-— Intraburst Interval field (in the DMG Sensing Scheduling Subelement) to the time between the start of successive DMG sensing measurement exchanges in a burst.

-— Number TX Beams Per Exchange field to the number of TX AWV patterns to be used in each DMG sensing measurement exchange.
+(#6157)— Number TX Beams Per Exchange field to the number of TX AWV patterns to be used in each DMG sensing measurement exchange.

 — Repeat Per Exchange field to the number of times the sensing transmitter goes through the Number TX Beams Per Exchange within the DMG sensing measurement exchange (see 11.55.3.6.3 (Bistatic DMG sensing measurement exchange)).